Download this detailed guide to Luminate Online and access the valuable information on the go.

 After you've laid out a thoughtful plan for transferring data to Luminate Online, it's time to actually get the ball rolling and begin the data migration process.

-One of the best ways to certify that your nonprofit stays the course from planning to executing your data migration strategy is to determine a team leader for the entire process.
+Certify that your nonprofit stays the course from planning to executing your data migration strategy by assigning a team leader for the entire process.
 Your data migration manager will be the point person for all things related to data migration, and he or she will take the lead on the following tasks:

 - Developing a data migration timeline.
 Working with your nonprofit web consultant, your data migration manager will set a clear objective for your data migration process and checkpoints along the way to keep your team on track.
 They'll make sure that all team members are doing their part to stay on track and complete the migration process as efficiently as possible.